leandrolcampos/libc-for-gpus/building.md

 ## 6. Configure the LLVM build

-Below is a simple recipe to get a release build of the LLVM subprojects _Offload_ and _C standard library_, the latter targeting CPUs and NVIDIA GPUs.
+Below is a simple recipe to get a release build of the LLVM subprojects _Offload_ and _C library_ (targeting CPUs and NVIDIA GPUs).

 ```bash
 cd llvm-project